How to hike Vereda de La Estrella, Granada: Most beautiful hike in Sierra Nevada

 Crossing the river, the trail ascends on the other side and soon turns into a narrower trail wrapped in thick vegetation, evidence that not that many hikers continue this far.
 But you’re still up for a treat.

-The trail ends at a picnic spot by a newer-built wooden bridge and the return is the same way you came from.
 It’s possible to continue along the river, though the trail is disappearing a bit more in the vegetation towards Cueva Escondida, translated as Hidden Cave.

 End of Vereda de la Estrella trail